-On 15 September 2021, Border Timbers filed a without-notice application with the English Commercial Court to register the Award, pursuant to section 2 of the 1966 Investment Disputes Act.
+On 15 September 2021, Border Timbers filed a without-notice application with the English Commercial Court to register the Border Award, pursuant to section 2 of the 1966 Investment Disputes Act.
 The 1966 Investment Disputes Act implemented the ICSID Convention into English law.

 It is important to bear in mind that the Convention itself is not part of English law, it has merely been included as a schedule to the 1966 Investment Disputes Act.
 This means that whilst the legislation is to be interpreted in the context of the ICSID Convention and that the presumed intention of the UK Parliament was to comply with the UK's treaty obligations thereunder, the Convention itself does not represent the applicable English law.
-One must have regard to the words of the 1966 Investment Disputes Act insofar as invoking the provisions and protections contained in the Convention in the domestic arena.77
+One must have regard to the words of the 1966 Investment Disputes Act insofar as invoking the provisions and protections contained in the Convention in the domestic arena.75

-Border Timbers' application to register the Award was granted by Cockerill J on 8 October 2021, who ordered that it "be recognised and entered as a judgment in the same manner and with the same force and effect as if it were a final judgment of th[e] court".
-The court's order was served on Zimbabwe on 27 May 2022.
+Border Timbers' application to register the Border Award was granted by Cockerill J on 8 October 2021, who ordered that it 'be recognised and entered as a judgment in the same manner and with the same force and effect as if it were a final judgment of th[e] court'.
+The court's order was served in Zimbabwe on 27 May 2022.
 On 25 July 2022, Zimbabwe sought to set aside the order on the grounds that it was immune from the UK courts' jurisdiction by virtue of section 1(1) of the SIA.

-As explained above, section 1(1) of the SIA provides general immunity from the jurisdiction of the UK courts, "except as provided in the following provisions of this Part of this Act."
-Border Timbers argued that Zimbabwe was not immune from the English courts' jurisdiction on the basis that its claim fell within one or both of the exceptions to state immunity, contained in sections 2 (submission to jurisdiction) and 9 (arbitration exception) of the SIA.79
+As explained above, section 1(1) of the SIA provides general immunity from the jurisdiction of the UK courts, 'except as provided in the following provisions of this Part of this Act'.
+Border Timbers argued that Zimbabwe was not immune from the English courts' jurisdiction on the basis that its claim fell within one or both of the exceptions to state immunity, contained in sections 2 (submission to jurisdiction) and 9 (arbitration exception) of the SIA.77

-The following issues were therefore carved out for determination as preliminary issues80: (1) whether Zimbabwe was entitled to state immunity in respect of the claim raised; and (2) (if (1) is answered in the affirmative) (a) whether Zimbabwe had waived that immunity by operation of section 2 of the 1978 Act (submission to jurisdiction) through operation of the ICSID Convention; and/or (b) whether Zimbabwe had waived that
+The following issues were, therefore, carved out for determination as preliminary issues78: (1) whether Zimbabwe was entitled to state immunity in respect of the claim raised; and (2) (if (1) is answered in the affirmative) (a) whether Zimbabwe had waived that immunity by operation of section 2 of the SIA (submission to jurisdiction) through operation of the ICSID Convention; and/or (b) whether Zimbabwe had waived that immunity by operation of section 9 of the SIA (arbitration exception) by agreeing to submit, in writing, the relevant dispute to arbitration.